norun9/Hybird/backend/api/doc/README.md

 ### Frameworks & Drivers (external)

-The Frameworks & Drivers layer, often referred to as the `external` layer, contains components and frameworks that interact directly with external systems and provide low-level implementations of interfaces defined in the Interface Adapters layer.
-This layer is responsible for interacting with external services, databases, and other systems that your application needs to function.

 - **Web Frameworks**: Gin, which handle HTTP requests and responses.
 - **Database Drivers:**: MySQL drivers, which enable interaction with relational databases.